Show by Label

 This circuit works well, and can be used as a general purpose GPSDO or as an external clock for a (reciprocal) counter that needs high stability and precision.

-Is there another even more simple GPSDO circuit we can use?
+Is there another even more simple GPSDO circuit we can use for a counter?

 I bread-boarded the circuit that I found here: